Laura Robson: 2018: Hip surgery

-2019-2022: Return, further hip problems and retirement
+2019–2022: Return, further hip problems and retirement

-After eight months recovering from surgery, Robson returned to tennis on 12 February at the $60k in Shrewsbury, losing to Kathinka von Deichmann, in three sets.
+After eight months recovering from surgery, Robson returned to tennis on 12 February at the 60k event in Shrewsbury, losing to Kathinka von Deichmann, in three sets.
 Robson's world ranking at this point was 511.
-She then entered the Bolton $25k qualifying tournament in April, and reached round two before falling to Tara Moore, in straight sets.
-The following week, Robson entered the $25k Sunderland qualifying and beat Ellie Tsimbilakis, in straight sets, and Alicia Barnett in the match tiebreaker to qualify for the main draw.
+She then entered the Bolton 25k qualifying tournament in April, and reached round two before falling to Tara Moore, in straight sets.
+The following week, Robson entered the 25k Sunderland qualifying and beat Ellie Tsimbilakis, in straight sets, and Alicia Barnett in the match tiebreaker to qualify for the main draw.
 This was her first main-draw appearance after her comeback.
 She won her first-round match in a tight three-setter but eventually fell to fellow Brit and top seed Harriet Dart, after having to retire before the second set.
 However, this injury was not considered serious, and Robson stated she planned to play some tournaments in about two weeks time.

 In spite of this, Robson was not to play again for the rest of the year and announced in December that she had decided to have another operation on her hip.

 After missing the entire 2020 and 2021 seasons following continuous injuries and multiple hip surgeries, Robson announced her retirement from the sport shortly before the 2022 French Open.